pnp/blog/content/post/spfx-toolkit-vscode-v-4-3-release/index.md

 ![chat in action](images/chat-in-action-menage.gif)

-This are only starting.
-In near future we are already thinking how to extend this chat command to support also retrieving information from Teams and OneDrive and soon also allow you to perform create/update/remove operation types.
+We are only starting.
+In the near future, we are already thinking about how to extend this chat command to support also retrieving information from Teams and OneDrive and soon also allow you to perform create/update/remove operation types.

 ## Code tour for Upgrade and Validate actions

-Till now SPFx Toolkit allowd you to create upgrade or validation report for your SPFx project which created an `.md` report file with all the necessary steps you needed to perform to either upgrade your solution to the latest version of SPFx or make it valid.
-In this release we enchanced this functionality allowing you to not only generate a report file but also a code tour that will show you the steps directly in code in line that needs to be updated.
+Till now SPFx Toolkit allowed you to create an upgrade or validation report for your SPFx project which created a `.md` report file with all the necessary steps you needed to perform to either upgrade your solution to the latest version of SPFx or make it valid.
+In this release, we enhanced this functionality allowing you to not only generate a report file but also a code tour that will show you the steps directly in code in line that needs to be updated.

 ![code tour for upgrade action](images/upgrade-project-code-tour.png)

-SPFx Toolkit comes along with Code Tour extension so you VS Code instance will already have everything you need to keep you up and running with this new enchancement.
+SPFx Toolkit comes along with Code Tour extension so your VS Code instance will already have everything you need to keep you up and running with this new enhancement.

-We also added two new settings to SPFx Toolkit that will allow you to set if you either want to create a report file or code tour guidance or both when perorming the upgrade and validate action.
+We also added two new settings to SPFx Toolkit that will allow you to set if you either want to create a report file or code tour guidance or both when performing the upgrade and validating action.

 ## Added SPFx Fast Serve optional dependency to the scaffolding form

 SPFx Toolkit provides you with different ways to create a new project.
-For example you may create one based on an existing sample, or use the `/new` GitHub Copilot Chat command to describe your case and SPFx Toolkit will pick and create the best project type for your scenario.
-You also have the scaffolding form which is UI layer for the SPFx yeomman generator and will provide you with a readable and guidaded way of creating a new project.
+For example, you may create one based on an existing sample, or use the `/new` GitHub Copilot Chat command to describe your case and SPFx Toolkit will pick and create the best project type for your scenario.
+You also have the scaffolding form which is the UI layer for the SPFx yeoman generator and will provide you with a readable and guided way of creating a new project.

-Besides regular scaffolding you may also pick additional dependecies that may be already installed and precofigured in your project, like SPFx reusable controls or PnPjs.
-In this release we added the possibility to install and configure [SPFx Fast Serve](https://github.com/s-KaiNet/spfx-fast-serve) to your newly scaffolded project.
-This step will not install the global package for you but will add the fast serve helpers and perform the required changes on your project to get you up and running.
+Besides regular scaffolding, you may also pick additional dependecies that may be already installed and precofigured in your project, like SPFx reusable controls or PnPjs.
+In this release, we added the possibility to install and configure [SPFx Fast Serve](https://github.com/s-KaiNet/spfx-fast-serve) to your newly scaffolded project.
+This step will not install the global package for you but will add the fast-serve helpers and perform the required changes on your project to get you up and running.

 ![SPFx fast serve optional dependecies](images/spfx-fast-serve.png)

 We are thinking of even more improvements in this area as well, like giving you the possiblity to create your own custom additional steps that will be tailored for your specific scenarios.

-## Improved sign in experience
+## Improved sign-in experience

-In this minor release we also improved the sign in process.
-We don't use the device code flow anymore and we also added caching for the Client ID and Tenant ID so that if you will need to resign-in those fields will be auto pouplated with values that were used in the last successful sign-in.
+In this minor release, we also improved the sign-in process.
+We don't use the device code flow anymore and we also added caching for the Client ID and Tenant ID so that if you need to resign-in those fields will be auto-pouplated with values that were used in the last successful sign-in.

 ## 👏 You ROCK 🤩